Twiztid: Other ventures, Generation Nightmare, unexpected release with Mad Season, and Revelashen (2018–2020)

-Unlikely Prescription, Glyph, and future plans (2021–present)
+Unlikely Prescription and Glyph (2021–2023)

 Twiztid released the promotional EP Electric Lettuce on April 20, 2021, as it coincided with a 4:20 livestream event.
 Twiztid also formed another supergroup in 2021 named East Side Ninjas, which featured the duo, Blaze Ya Dead Homie, and Anybody Killa.
 Their debut album Pact of the 4 was released on June 5, 2021.
 Also in early 2021, Twiztid released the single "Rose Petal".
 It appeared on the Billboard Mainstream Rock chart for over two months, peaking at No. 32.
 It was the duo's first appearance on a singles chart.
 Another single was released in May 2021 as a collaboration with Ice Nine Kills titled "Envy".
 It was the duo's second appearance on the Billboard Mainstream Rock chart, peaking at No. 32 in October 2021 and staying on the chart for 15 weeks overall.
 The song (and the aforementioned "Rose Petal" single) later appeared on Unlikely Prescription, their rock-oriented album that was released on September 10, 2021.
 Unlikely Prescription peaked at No. 14 on the Billboard Top Current Album Sales chart and, because of the duo's venture into the rock genre, at No. 20 on the Billboard Top Hard Rock Albums chart, which was their first appearance on the chart.

-At the 2021 iteration of Astronomicon, Twiztid announced the title of a studio album, The Demented Duo, with an unknown release date; however, on November 28, 2022 Twiztid instead surprise-released an album entitled Glyph.
+On November 28, 2022, Twiztid surprise-released an album entitled Glyph.
 It was exclusively released through their webstore on physical CD with no prior notice.
+It was added onto streaming services two months later, although Glyph ultimately became the first Twiztid album to not appear on any Billboard chart.

+Return to solo albums and Welcome to Your Funeral (2024–present)

+Monoxide released his second solo album on February 29, 2024, titled Chainsmoker II.
+It arrived nearly 20 years after his previous solo album, 2004's Chainsmoker, and also became the first solo album from Twiztid in 18 years (since Madrox's Phatso in 2006).
+Madrox's second solo album, The November Brain, was released later that same year as well.
+Madrox released an additional solo album on January 31, 2025 as well, named More Music You Don't Wanna Hear From Someone You Barely Like.

+At 2024's Astronomicon, Twiztid confirmed that their rock-oriented album with producer Zeuss (who has worked with Rob Zombie, Earth Crisis, Hatebreed, Chimaira, among other rock/metal artists) was due for release in 2024, entitled Welcome to Your Funeral.
+A picture disc vinyl was revealed for the album's first single.
+It was later announced that the album's release date was delayed to 2025 in order to coincide with a rescheduled tour alongside Coal Chamber.
+The tour with Coal Chamber was subsequently cancelled due to health issues with the band's frontman, but Twiztid kept February 14, 2025 as Welcome to Your Funeral's release date.